 I have no particular axe to grind over The CW's Batwoman series.
 I saw the first season of Arrow, and that was lacklustre enough that it dissipated any enthusiasm for the Arrowverse in general.
 Arrow season one was, in my opinion, a reasonable story spread too thinly across too many episodes.
 Characterised by weak writing, boring side plots, and mediocre-to-terrible acting, it didn't enthuse me to watch the remaining seasons.(more…)

 This YouTube clip from the BBC's QI panel show is entitled What Begins With A, Has Six Cs and No Bs?(more…)

 - 9 January 2021

 Actress Marion Ramsey has died, aged 73.
 In its summary of her career, the BBC not only notes that she appeared in six of the Police Academy films, as if that was something to extol, but actually headlines the article with it.(more…)

 - 4 January 2021

-I can't recall why I was looking, but I was amused by this still from Supergirl (1984) anyway.(more…)
+I can't recall what I was searching for, but I was amused by this still from Supergirl (1984) that cropped up anyway.(more…)

 - Who cares?